- What is Staphylococcus aureus?

 - Guidance for School Athletics Professionals from the Massachusetts Department of Health

-- MRSA Toolkit for Middle and High Schools from the Tacoma-Pierce County (WA) Health Department.
-The Toolkit includes information for athletic departments, classrooms and custodial staff.
+- MRSA Resources for Schools from the Tacoma-Pierce County (WA) Health Department.
+This includes information for athletic departments and custodial staff.

 - Information about Community-Associated MRSA from the Charlotte-Mecklenburg (NC) Health Department, including a link to a video on MRSA prevention for sports teams